HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 ## Tube sheet

 The tubes are fixed with tube sheet that form the barrier between the tube and shell fluids.
 The tubes can be fixed with the tube sheet using ferrule and a soft metal packing ring.
 The tubes are attached to tube sheet with two or more grooves in the tube sheet wall by ‘tube rolling'.
 The tube metal is forced to move into the grooves forming an excellent tight seal.
 This is the most common type of fixing arrangement in large industrial exchangers.
 The tube sheet thickness should be greater than the tube outside diameter to make a good seal.
-The recommended standards (IS:4503 or TEMA) should be followed to select the minimum tube sheet thickness.
+The recommended standards (IS:$4503$ or TEMA) should be followed to select the minimum tube sheet thickness.

 ## Baffles

 Baffles are used to increase the fluid velocity by diverting the flow across the tube bundle to obtain higher transfer co-efficient.
 The distance between adjacent baffles is called baffle-spacing.
-The baffle spacing of 0.2 to 1 times of the inside shell diameter is commonly used.
+The baffle spacing of $0.2$ to $1$ times of the inside shell diameter is commonly used.
 Baffles are held in positioned by means of baffle spacers.
 Closer baffle spacing gives greater transfer co-efficient by inducing higher turbulence.
 The pressure drop is more with closer baffle spacing.
 The various types of baffles are shown in **Figure** .
 In case of cut-segmental baffle, a segment (called baffle cut) is removed to form the baffle expressed as a percentage of the baffle diameter.
-Baffle cuts from 15 to 45% are normally used.
-A baffle cut of 20 to 25% provide a good heat-transfer with the reasonable pressure drop.
-The % cut for segmental baffle refers to the cut away height from its diameter. **Figure** also shows two other types of baffles.
+Baffle cuts from $15$ to $45$\% are normally used.
+A baffle cut of $20$ to $25$\% provide a good heat-transfer with the reasonable pressure drop.
+The \% cut for segmental baffle refers to the cut away height from its diameter.

 ## Fouling Considerations

 The most of the process fluids in the exchanger foul the heat transfer surface.
 The material deposited reduces the effective heat transfer rate due to relatively low thermal conductivity.
 Therefore, net heat transfer with clean surface should be higher to compensate the reduction in performance during operation.
+Fouling of exchanger increases the cost of the following:

+\begin{enumerate}[label=(\alph*)]
-Fouling of exchanger increases the cost of (i) construction due to oversizing, (ii) additional energy due to poor exchanger performance and (iii) cleaning to remove deposited materials.
+\item construction due to oversizing
+\item additional energy due to poor exchanger performance
+\item cleaning to remove deposited materials
+\end{enumerate}

 A spare exchanger may be considered in design for uninterrupted services to allow cleaning of exchanger.

 The effect of fouling is considered in heat exchanger design by including the tube side and shell side fouling resistances.
-Typical values for the fouling coefficients and resistances are summarized in **Table 1.3** .
-The fouling resistance (fouling factor) for petroleum fractions are available in the text book.
+The fouling resistance (fouling factor) for petroleum fractions are available in reference books.

 ## Selection of fluids for tube and the shell side